 Figure b.
 Chain ready for quick-link.

 - Rethread the chain through the gear parts.
 This can be fiddly and is best done with the bike in an upright position.
 Begin by threading one end of the chain through the cage of the front derailleur in the direction of the rear of the bike.
 Pass the chain over the smallest sprocket of the rear gears and then under the sprocket.
 The chain then should wrap around the top jockey wheel, to the front and the lower jockey wheel to it’s rear.
-Ensure that the chain is not rubbing on any part of the rear derailleur.
+Ensure that the broken bicycle chain is not rubbing on any part of the rear derailleur.
 When fitting the quick link it is best to leave the chain hanging behind the front chainring, to allow plenty of slack in the chain.
 If the instructions above are followed then the two ends of the chain will be positioned in the lower part of the chain.

 Figure c.
 Diagram of the correctly fitted chain prior to being reconnected.

 - Connect the two ends of the chain using the quick-link by following the steps below.

 Figure d.
 This quick-link is not yet properly connected.

 - To secure the quick link pull each end of the chain away from each other until it is extended to the full length of one chain link.
 If this cannot be done by hand, then place the chain on the front chainring and gently pedal backwards.
 When the quick-link has moved to the upper portion of the chain, then hold the rear brake and apply some downward force on the pedals.
 This will pull on the chain and engage the quick-link.

 - Once again ensure that each side of the quick-link is properly engaged.
 Fit the chain onto the chainring and test that it runs smoothly over the sprockets and chainrings before riding.

 Figure f.
 Chain connected and fitted to the chainring.